-Use standard controls appropriately and ensure that non-standard controls are properly marked up using WAI-ARIA and throughly tested
+Use standard controls appropriately and ensure that non-standard controls are properly marked up using WAI-ARIA and thoroughly tested

 Design Notes